 Marlo Bailey - CEE Advisor

-The goal of the concurrent enrollment for Bachelor of Science/Master of Science (BS/MS) degree is to provide the opportunity for senior-year undergraduate students to obtain a Master of Science (MS) or Master of Engineering (ME) degree simultaneously with his or her Bachelor of Science (BS) degree.
-This concurrent enrollment degree is achieved by extending the BS degree program by an additional year in which the student takes a number of graduate-level courses.
-At the end of the additional year of study, the student will be awarded both a BS and a MS (or ME) degrees.
+The goal of the concurrent enrollment program for Bachelor of Science/Master of Science (BS/MS) degrees is to provide the opportunity for high-performing senior-year undergraduate students to obtain a Master of Science (MS) or Master of Engineering (ME) degree through sharing credits with their Bachelor of Science (BS) degree.
+Six credits of technical elective classes taken during the senior year of the BS degree program can be counted toward the Master’s degree requirements.

 - The student's GPA (institution, as well as over the last 60 semester hours) at the time of the application, should be at least 3.2.

-- The student should take the Graduate Record Examination (GRE) during, or before, his or her senior year and demonstrate a GRE minimum of 40th percentile on the verbal and quantitative tests.
+- The student should take the Graduate Record Examination (GRE) during their senior year and demonstrate a GRE minimum of 40th percentile on the verbal and quantitative tests.

 - The student should be formally accepted into the Graduate School.

 - The student should inform the undergraduate advisor which courses they will be using in the concurrent program so the department can file a Split Form and place the courses on the correct transcript.

 - The student should pass the FE Exam (a requirement for the BS degree) prior to starting their Master’s degree.